Alternating proximal-gradient steps for (stochastic) nonconvex-concave minimax problems: Nonconvex-strongly concave objective

 By requiring in addition to the assumptions of Section~\ref{sec:non-strongly-concave} \emph{strong} convexity in the second component and smoothness of the coupling function in $x$, we can drop any assumption about Lipschitz continuity and will be able to deduce the max function $\phi$ is smooth with Lipschitz continuous gradient (making it weakly convex).
 For the technical details see the following assumptions.

 \begin{assumption} Let $\Phi$ be $L_{\nabla\Phi}$-smooth uniformly in both components and concave in the second one.
-The regularizers $f$ and $-h$ are proper, convex and lower semicontinuous.
+The regularizers $f$ and $-h$ are proper, l.s.c.\ and convex.
 Additionally, either $\Phi$ is $\mu$-strongly concave in the second component, uniformly in the first one, or $-h$ is $\mu$-strongly concave. \end{assumption}